arvi1709/Living_library/README.md

 - **Authentication**:
   - Firebase Authentication for secure user sign-up and login.
 - **Data Persistence**:
-  - User-generated content (stories, profile info) and community data (comments, likes) are persisted locally using the browser's `localStorage`.
+  - User-generated content (stories, profile info) and community data (comments, likes, bookmarks) are persisted locally using the browser's `localStorage`.

 ---